 Jesus wasn't fooled.
 He knew what God's Word really says.
-He knew Satan was lying even though Satan is the master of lies.
+He knew Satan was lying even though Satan is really good at lying.
 Again, Jesus responded by quoting God's Word.

 READ: Matthew 4:7.

 Evil Satan wasn't done.
 He tried one last time to get Jesus to sin.
 If Satan could get Jesus to sin, then Jesus would not be holy.
 If Jesus sinned, then He could not be our Savior from sin.